Frequently Asked QuestionsExpand AllClose All

 - Can I come and shop in your store?

 - We are primarily a mail-order business and do not have a retail store.
-You may shop at the Organic Growers Supply and Fedco Seeds warehouses in Clinton, Maine on Tuesday, Wednesday or Thursday from 9 to 3.
+You may shop at the Organic Growers Supply warehouse in Clinton, Maine Monday–Friday 9 to 3.
 Click here for directions to our warehouses.
-Our big annual retail events are the Tree Sale, our booth at the Common Ground Country Fair in Unity, Maine, and the Bulbs pickup and surplus sale day.
+Our big annual retail event is our booth at the Common Ground Country Fair in Unity, Maine.

 - Do I have to be a member of the Cooperative, or part of a group, to order?